 Tacos are one of the Top Five Often Cooked Meals at the Grill Club.
 Breakfast tacos, tuna salad tacos for lunch, whatever is leftover in the fridge tacos, and on and on.
 What I rarely make, though, are fish tacos mostly due to not having a great fish market near me.
 When I do make fish tacos, I prefer a pan-fried to deep-fried one.
 While I am sure to piss off those on Team Baja Taco, I’ve always found fried items in a taco to be strange.
 It’s likely the tortilla vs. breading thing as I have absolutely no issues with fried things on sandwiches.

 Pan-fried tilapia, fresh pepper salsa, and remoulade on a flour tortilla

 1 pound Tilapia

 Take 1 pound of tilapia fillets and cut into 1/4 inch strips.
 On a plate or bowl, toss fish strips in seasoning.
 Heat 2 tablespoons of oil in a skillet.
 Working in batches, fry fish strips – about 2 minutes per side.
 When cooked, remove from pan and place on a paper towel-lined plate.
 While fish is frying, toast some tortillas in a pan (or over an open gas flame if you live dangerously).

 To assemble tacos, place a tortilla on your plate.
 Spread a bit of remoulade on the tortilla.
-Break the tilapia into bite-size pieces and place on tortilla.
+Break the tilapia into bite-size pieces and place on the tortilla.
 Top with fresh pepper salsa and a bit more remoulade.
 Repeat until there is no more fish.
 Murmur while you enjoy your meal.

 2 tablespoons paprika